How to warm up before running

 Full body warm ups for running

-When it comes to the warm up exercises you should do before running, you’ll mainly want to focus on dynamic warm-ups, but could include some static stretches too if you find that helps.
+When it comes to the warm up exercises you should do before running, you’ll mainly want to focus on dynamic warm ups but could include some static stretches too if you find that helps.
 Here are some of the best dynamic warm ups for running:

-Forward lunge - Stand with your legs hip-width apart and keep your upper body straight.
+Forward lunge: Stand with your legs hip-width apart and keep your upper body straight.
 Engage your core and step forward with your right leg, lowering your hips until both of your knees are at a 90-degree angle.
 Do not let your right knee extend beyond the tip of your right shoe.
 Then return to the starting position and repeat on your left side.

-Sidestep/shuffle - Sidestep 3-4 metres to the right (or as far as the space you’re in will allow) and then back to the middle.
+Sidestep/shuffle: Sidestep 3-4 metres to the right (or as far as the space you’re in will allow) and then back to the middle.
 Then repeat to the left.
 Start slowly and build the intensity as your muscles start to warm up.

-The backwards jog - Run backwards for ten metres and focus on staying light on your toes and pumping your arms for momentum.
+The backwards jog: Run backwards for ten metres and focus on staying light on your toes and pumping your arms for momentum.
 Then jog back to the starting point and repeat.

-Butt kick - Run on the spot and kick your heels up to your bum.
+Butt kick: Run on the spot and kick your heels up to your bum.
 Keep your body straight, your thighs perpendicular to the ground and swing your arms in sync with your legs.

-Star touch - Stand up straight with your feet shoulder-width apart and your toes pointing forward.
+Star touch: Stand up straight with your feet shoulder-width apart and your toes pointing forward.
 Keep your legs as straight as you can, reach your left hand across your body and touch the toes on your right foot.
 Then return to the starting position and repeat on the other side.

-Frankenstein walk - Loosen those hamstrings by standing with your feet together and extending your left leg straight out in front of you.
+Frankenstein walk: Loosen those hamstrings by standing with your feet together and extending your left leg straight out in front of you.
 Then bring your right hand forward and touch your left toes.
 Lower your left leg and repeat on the other side.

-Pogo jumps - This is a great exercise to prepare your feet and ankles.
+Pogo jumps: This is a great exercise to prepare your feet and ankles.
 You simply jump up and down on a spot, driving up through your ankles when taking off.

-Arm circles - It’s not just your legs that you should warm up before running.
+Arm circles: It’s not just your legs that you should warm up before running.
 This simple exercise will help to loosen up your chest, deltoids and upper back.
-Stand with your legs shoulder-width apart and lift your arms to shoulder height while keeping your palms down.
-Then make small circles for 30 seconds before switching direction.
+Extend your arms to shoulder height and make small circles for 30 seconds in each direction to warm up your upper body.

 You can find more ideas in our runner’s stretching guide.